mozilla/ssh_scan/README.md

 ⚠️ Deprecation Notice ⚠️
 -------------------------

-Mozilla is no longer maintaining the Mozilla Enterprise Defense Platform (MozDef) project.
+Mozilla is no longer maintaining the SSH Scan project.

 Please fork it to continue development.